Accommodation in Dunster

 Situated in the heart of the Medieval village of Dunster within Exmoor National Park and just moments away from the Priory Church of St George and the Tithe Barn, the Yarn Market Hotel is an independent three-star family-run hotel known for its warm welcome and friendly service.
 With 28 ensuite bedrooms, free Wifi and home-cooked food at the Gables Restaurant, the Yarn Market Hotel has everything you need for an easy and relaxing stay during the Dunster Festival.

-- Group Package for 6 or more – 4 nights full board, including all meals from Friday lunchtime to Tuesday lunchtime
+- Group Package for 6 or more – full board including all meals from arrival to departure: £200 for 3 nights, £250 for 4 nights

-- £20 Off – must be booked directly with the hotel at the standard daily rate
+- £20 Off any standard rate booking – must be booked directly with the hotel

 Contact the Yarn Market hotel directly on 01643 821 425 to make your booking or download the booking form by clicking here.